fschaitel/ClassroomWidgets/README.md

 This allows you to create your own custom widgets to suit your classroom activities.

+## Complementary Workshop on AI for Education

+In the `docs` folder of this repository, you will find a PDF presentation from a workshop aimed at helping teachers, especially those without programming experience, create interactive tools in HTML and JavaScript.
+This workshop demonstrates how Artificial Intelligence can be used to enhance classroom experiences by making lessons more dynamic and personalized.
+It provides simple, easy-to-follow examples for educators looking to integrate technology into their teaching practice.

+You can download and view the full presentation [here](./docs/workshop.pdf).

 ## Test Online

 You can also test these interactive widgets directly on my personal website [here](https://www.schaitel.com.br).
 This allows you to experience how the widgets work in a real classroom setting before implementing them yourself.